matamorphosis/GDrive-Access-Governance/README.md

 # Google Drive Access Governance
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 A simple snitch tool which alerts any Google Drive user who has access to their files who may pose a security risk.
-**Web Application Appliance Now Available**
+**Version 1.1**
+- Improved GUI
-- GUI to interact with the script
+- Converted to Dark Theme
-- Revoke functionality for the web application.
-- New Auto-Revoke and Auto-Certify abilities for tasks.
-- Now highlights when a file is in the bin or not.
+- Clickable Graphs

 ## Use Cases
 For small businesses using Google Suite, Google provides built in access controls for all users within that company's Google Suite; however, what if someone in the business shares files within Google Drive with someone outside the organisation?
 This tool provides a simple and effective way of returning any files that can be accessed by potentially untrusted persons.